If you’re wondering about the most important vitamins & supplements to take, here are some top picks.

 According to Jeannie Gorman, MS, CCN, the following numbers show significant gaps:

-So if you’re wondering what’s important, here’s a roundup of what most experts suggest.
-Overall the topic is extensive and covered in masses of bestselling books. list. nt with unique biological needs and you should always consult your physician if you take prescription drrugs. about
+So if you’re wondering what’s important, here’s a roundup of what the science suggests.
+Overall, the topic is extensive and detailed in books.

 Vitamin B12 (Cobalamin)